Representation Learning for Event-based Visuomotor Policies: Results and Discussion

 Our first set of experiments aims to validate the learning of compressed representations encoded from the event sequences, and analyze the context-capturing ability of the eVAE.
 To train the eVAE, we simulate event data through AirSim's event simulator in three environments named \emph{poles}, \emph{cones}, and \emph{gates} (drone racing gates), each indicative of the object of interest in it.
 More details about the environments can be found in Appendix B. The simulated event camera is assumed to be of $64\times64$ resolution and the data is collected by navigating in 2D around the objects.

 \emph{Qualitative performance}: \autoref{fig:evae_context} displays the general performance of the eVAE at learning context out of event bytestreams.
 From the reconstructions, we observe that the eVAE latent space is able to encode the underlying essence of the input bytestream: locations of the objects, patterns of polarities, and information regarding the time of firing (brighter pixels in original/reconstruction indicate recent firings) are captured.
 We note that by encoding the arrangement of polarities, the latent space implicitly captures direction of motion, which in this case is due to the egomotion of the vehicle as we assume the environments to be static.
+In Appendix F, we show through a qualitative comparison that the temporal embeddings used here result in better representation learning than the temporal coding approach proposed for event data in \cite{sekikawa2019eventnet}.

-\emph{Invariance to sparsity}: In \autoref{fig:evae_sparsity}, we show a comparison of the decoded image, when the eVAE is given sequences of different lengths starting at the same timestamp.
+\emph{Invariance to sparsity}: A key feature of the eVAE is its generalization to different lengths of an event sequence, as the number of events at the input to the network can vary greatly.
+In \autoref{fig:evae_sparsity}, we show a comparison of the decoded image, when the eVAE is given sequences of different lengths starting at the same timestamp.
 The eVAE is quickly able to represent the object as a `gate' once a minimum number of events matching that spatial arrangement are seen, and this projection into the latent space stays constant as more events are accumulated.
-The ability to extract a high-level context quickly from short event sequences makes it viable to learn navigational primitives even at very high control frequencies, especially as the amount of change in the environment may not be very significant between sampling steps.
-We show another example in \autoref{fig:evae_sparsepol}, where very short event streams get mapped to the right objects/polarities in the latent space, and the reconstruction `fills the gaps' in the object being visualized.
+Because the eVAE operates upon the context that is extracted from the stream, even short sequences are mapped to informative parts of the latent space based on the locations of the events.
+We compare this with a VAE trained on event images using a CNN encoder (\autoref{fig:eivae_sparsity}), whose reconstruction quality degrades with decreasing sequence length, indicating the CNN's difficulty at handling sparse images.